 - Record your sessions as it will help you identify mistakes and also improve your rendition.

 - Examine the food that affects your voice.
 Every human body is prone to some or the other allergies.
 As a result, each of us should identify foods that we shouldn’t consume.
 But consuming anything too cold or too hot in temperature can damage your vocal cords.
-If you have cold allergies avoid ice-creams, cold water, cold drinks etc. Just remember anything you eat passes through your vocal cords so definitely it will affect your voice in minute ways.
-So always try eating food in normal temperature.
+If you have cold allergies avoid ice creams, cold water, cold drinks etc. Just remember anything you eat passes through your vocal cords so definitely it will affect your voice in minute ways.
+So always try eating food at a normal temperature.

 - ‘Vocal rest’ is an important factor that generally people forget.
-After a rigorous practise session, one must give rest to the voice for next 15 minutes at least.
+After a rigorous practice session, one must give rest to the voice for the next 15 minutes at least.
 Avoid talking too, or talk in a low voice if necessary.
-Also, avoid talking too loud, screams, loud laughter in your daily life to save your voice texture.
+Also, avoid talking too loud, screaming, and loud laughter in your daily life to save your voice texture.

 What are some home measures to take care of your voice?

-- Gargling is a common practise among all singers.
-Whenever your throat is itchy or there is cough congestion one must gargle.
+- Gargling is a common practice among all singers.
+Whenever your throat is itchy or there is cough congestion you must gargle.
 Also gargling with warm water just before your performance will act as a catalyst and give you a vocal boost.

 - My guru advises me to gargle warm water with a pinch of salt or turmeric.
-Use turmeric when there is a cough congestion, it really helps a lot.
+Use turmeric when there is cough congestion, it helps a lot.
 Use salt on all normal days.
-I have tried and tested this and so I can strongly recommend.
+I have tried and tested this and so I can strongly recommend it.

-- Mulethi or liqueroice is a popular condiment that not only acts as a good flavouring agent but also a soothing agent.
-Many singers use it to soothe their voice.
+- Mulethi or liquorice is a popular condiment that not only acts as a good flavouring agent but also as a soothing agent.
+Many singers use it to soothe their voices.

 - Honey smoothens your vocal cords.
-Consuming one spoon of honey daily is really advisable for good voice.
+Consuming one spoon of honey daily is advisable for a good voice.

 - Few people also consume ghee with misri after riyaz.
 It might help in vocal agility.